manateeit/rools/package-tools/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

 This implementation provides a robust solution for distributing Cline configuration files to projects in both JavaScript/Node.js and .NET ecosystems.
 The packages are designed to be easy to use, maintain, and update, with a focus on preserving local modifications and providing clear documentation.
-The included GitHub Actions workflow further streamlines the development and release process, ensuring consistent builds and automated publishing.
+The included GitHub Actions workflows further streamline the development and release process, ensuring consistent builds and automated publishing for both production and development environments.